-The most important climate conference of recent years, the Cop26 is just around the corner.
+The most important climate conference of recent years, the Cop26, is just around the corner.
 The conference follows the Cop21 conference of 2015, in which the infamous Paris Agreement was set, outlining global warming levels countries must not exceed.
 Hosted this year in Glasgow, by Scotland, in partnership with Italy, the conference will see roughly 120 key heads of state and 20,000 political representatives making their way to Glasgow for three weeks.
 Some of the world's most powerful leaders will be attending, like Joe Biden, Boris Johnston and Emmanuel Macron.
-The conference, primarily hosted by Boris Johnston, will attempt to bring countries together in agreement on new solutions to lower emissions and global warming.
-The conference will primarily address regulation which will alter business practices, in efforts to become more eco-friendly.
+The conference, primarily hosted by Boris Johnston, will attempt to unite countries in agreement on new solutions to lower emissions and global warming.
+The conference will primarily address regulation which will alter business practices in efforts to become more eco-friendly.

 How big are the risks?